-Approximately 7 tonnes of the GM event Florigene® MoonteaTM were imported in the monitoring period (July 2019 to June 2020).
-The origin of the flowers was Colombia (table 2).
-The transgenic carnation event represents approximately 0.08% of total imports of carnation into the EU from Colombia (table 4).
-As the Netherlands dominates the import of extra-EU27 imports of carnation (table 3), a similar percentage was recorded for import into the Netherlands alone.
-The transgenic carnation event represents approximately 0.08% of total imports of carnation into the Netherlands from Colombia (table 5).
+Approximately 40 tonnes of the GM event Florigene®MoonaquaTM were imported in the monitoring period (July 2019 to June 2020).
+The origin of the flowers was split between Ecuador (85%) and Colombia (15%) (table 2).
+The transgenic carnation event represents approximately 0.05% of total imports of carnation into the EU from Colombia and 11.9% of total imports of carnation into the EU from Ecuador (table 4).
+As the Netherlands dominates the import of extra-EU27 imports of carnation (table 3), similar percentages were recorded for import into the Netherlands alone.
+The transgenic carnation event represents approximately 0.07% of total imports of carnation into the Netherlands from Colombia and 14.7% of total imports of carnation into the Netherlands from Ecuador (table 5).